 Understand different stitching techniques and don’t hesitate in trying them.
 You can also visit a library to learn some exciting designs.

 The feel of a handmade crochet blanket, made with lots of love and affection, and good quilting iron, is unmatchable.
-Crochet blankets have been a popular baby shower gifting option since ages.
+Crochet blankets have been a popular baby shower gifting option for hundreds of years.
 The good news is, even if you are a new entrant in this domain, these are super fun and easy to make.